canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

     snap: mypackage

-Or with revision ranges as follows:
+Or with optional conditions as follows:

 .. code-block:: yaml

     snap:
       mypackage:
+        - revision:
-        - min: 1234
+            min: 1234
             max: 2345
           channel: 2.0/stable
+        - version:
+            eq: 1.17
-        - min: 3456
+        - channel: 3.0/beta
-          max: 4567

-In the above example *mypackage* must have a revision between *1234* and *2345* or 3456 and 4567 inclusive.
-If *mypackage* revision is between *1234* and *2345* it must also be from channel *2.0/stable*
+In the above example in order for snap requirement to be True, *mypackage* snap must be installed in the system and either one of the following conditions must be true:

+ * revision number is between *1234*-*2345* and the channel name is *2.0/stable*
+ * version number is *1.17*
+ * channel name is "3.0/beta"

 Cache keys:

   * channel - channel of each installed package
   * package - name of each installed package
   * revision - revision of each installed package
+  * version - version of each installed package

 Pebble
 ------